 Berwick’s Armed Forces Day began with a Drumhead Service in St Andrew’s Wallace Green Church, followed by the Armed Forces Day Parade.

-The Parade was led by the Berwick Royal British Legion Pipe Band and including detachments from the ACF and ATC, members of veteran’s organisations and former crewmen of the last HMS Berwick, who visited the town with their vessel in 1975.
+The Parade was led by the Berwick Royal British Legion Pipe Band and including detachments from the ACF and ATC, members of veteran’s organisations and former crewmen of the last HMS Berwick, who had visited the town with their vessel in 1975.
 Dozens of re-enactors also joined the Parade to illustrate the town’s long military heritage as a garrison town.

 During the weekend, uniformed re-enactors brought t o life the stories of the solders of Berwick’s Garrison through the Ages.